The Greatest Bag Theft In History

 It was not yet clear to her, but perhaps such an insight was a true epiphany!
 She had to investigate this further, luckily, she still had her late mother’s field journal and trusty truegold pen.
 She writes down her thoughts about temporary glamours, hoping to later solve if the items were not stolen, but simply were an illusion and never as fine as they appeared.
 Then she jotted down her thoughts on the less-likely theft, and how such a feat could have been accomplished.
 She decides no mortal has such power.

 Her thoughts return to the gift given to her by her father, The Archivist’s Elegant Bag.
 One she’s certain he’d worked very hard to procure, as his only respite from the Silvermoon City Dungeons was the parole work on the Dragon Isles with the Azerothian Archives.
-Their mutual obsession with top-of-the-line fashion wasn’t the only thing she shared in common with her father, but it was a markedly Sunglimmer trait to fret over such things as textiles and accessories.
+Their mutual obsession with top-of-the-line fashion wasn’t the only thing she shared in common with her father.
+It was a markedly Sunglimmer trait to fret over such things as textiles and accessories.
 She didn’t know anyone else in all of Azeroth who would obsess about this enough to help her solve the greatest fashion mystery of all time.

 Then, for the briefest moment, she wondered if he’d orchestrated the entire thing.
 She laughed abruptly, amused by that thought enough to return to Silvermoon City in order to schedule a visit with her incarcerated father.
 With any luck, he’d be able to deduce at least something about the current inelegant bag she now wore.
 Climbing down quickly from the perch overlooking the streets and procured a portal for a small fee to arrive in Silvermoon City.